robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-DeepSparse-README.md

   <summary><b>Python API:</b> run inference on the client side or within an application </summary>
   <br>

-  `Pipelines` wrap image pre-processing and output post-processing around the DeepSparse Engine.
+  `Pipelines` wrap image pre-processing and output post-processing around the runtime.
 The DeepSparse-Ultralytics integration includes an out-of-the-box `Pipeline` that accepts raw images and outputs the bounding boxes.

-  Create a `Pipeline` for inference with sparse [XXX] using the following Python code:
+  Create a `Pipeline` for inference with sparse [XXX]:

   ```python
   from deepsparse import Pipeline